stylelint/jest-preset-stylelint/README.md

 Maps to stylelint's [`plugins` configuration property](https://stylelint.io/user-guide/configure#plugins).

 Path to the file that exports the plugin object, relative to the root.
+Usually it's the same path as a `main` property in plugin's `package.json`.

 If you're testing a plugin pack, it's the path to the file that exports the array of plugin objects.

+Optional, if `plugins` option was passed to advanced configuration with `getTestRule()`.

 ### `reject` \[array\<Object\>\]